What You Need to Know About MedTech Startups and Product Development

 4. Finding investors for MedTech startups is challenging; a much smaller subset of investors have tolerance for the risk.

-5. Specialized skilled are needed to satisfy regulatory processes.
+5. Specialized skills are needed to satisfy regulatory processes.

 So, does all this mean one should avoid MedTech startups or going after MedTech product development?
 Of course not.
 As a society, everyone is looking for better ways to extend life, improve the quality of life, mitigate pain, reduce the severity and duration of disease, pain or chronic health conditions.
 Likewise, from a purely business perspective, there can be huge rewards associated with alleviating large scale medical issues.